 Pursuant to individual and exceptional disciplinary measures, the employer may suspend for one year any pay increases payable on 1 January following the incident, after a written warning or reprimand.

 Copies of the warning, reprimand or suspension must be sent to the staff delegation.

-Warnings and reprimands will have no effect beyond a period of 3 years with effect from their date.
+Notwithstanding the legal provisions in force, warnings and reprimands will have no effect beyond a period of 3 years with effect from their date.